d-lord/d-lord.github.io/_posts/2018-08-22-dream-car-on-a-budget.md

 The guy at the Hertz gate seemed thrilled that I was taking it out - old mate practically high-fived me when I rolled down the window.
 After a day of Nissan X-Trails, I guess hearing a muscle car fire up in a concrete garage would get the blood pumping.

 It's also full of technology.
-The digital dashboard is crisp and responsive (and fancy!), the Sync 3 infotainment system is clean and effective, and the ventilated seats are the bee's butts.
+The digital dashboard is crisp and responsive (and fancy!), the Sync 3 infotainment system is clean and effective, and the ventilated seats are the bees' butts.
 The reversing camera has a very wide angle, which is perfect for reversing out of angle parking into the street.
 The adaptive cruise control and lane-keep assist are nifty.
 And it's got sexy LED headlights and indicators, which should be standard on every car with any semblance of prestige.

 ![Photo of the dash.](/assets/mustang_wheel_web.jpg){:.center-image}